CARRIAGE OF GOODS

 It is also possible to return to the drivers’ place of residence if this differs.

-If you drive a goods vehicles over 3.5 tonnes on international journeys you must follow the rules on drivers’ hours and tachograph use.
+If you drive a goods vehicle over 3.5 tonnes on international journeys, you must follow the rules on drivers’ hours and tachograph use.

-If you’ve been sick or taken other time off in the 28 days before your journey carry a form called an ‘attestation form’ from your employer.
+If you’ve been sick or taken other time off in the 28 days before your journey, you should carry a form called an ‘attestation form’ from your employer.

-It should reflect activities that could not be recorded via tachograph due to technical reasons.
+It should reflect activities that could not be recorded via a tachograph due to technical reasons.